Appalachian Trail attacker threatened to burn hikers alive, court documents say

 A man accused of killing one hiker and gravely wounding another in an alleged machete attack on the Appalachian Trail threatened to pour gasoline on hikers' tents and burn them to death, according to federal court documents filed Monday.

-James Jordan, 30-year-old from Massachusetts, was charged with murder and assault with the intent to commit murder, according to the documents filed in United States District Court in Abingdon, Virginia.
+James Jordan, 30, from Massachusetts, was charged with murder and assault with the intent to commit murder, according to the documents filed in the United States District Court in Abingdon, Virginia.

 During the initial encounter on the trail, Jordan appeared "disturbed and unstable" while playing a guitar and singing, the documents allege.
 Later that night at the campsite, he apparently began randomly approaching their tents, making noises and threatening to burn them to death, the documents say.